analogdevicesinc/doctools/docs/ci.rst

 if you wish to use it as your container engine.
 If you already use something else like ``docker``, **keep it** and skip this section.

-Adjust to your preference as needed, and skip the steps marked in :green:`green` if not using WSL2.
+Adjust to your preferences as needed, and skip the steps marked in :green:`green` if not using WSL2.

 Install ``podman`` from your package manager.